Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Mark the file as swap space
 sudo mkswap /swapfile

-# Enable swap settings every time we log in
 # Make a backup of /etc/fstab
 sudo cp /etc/fstab /etc/fstab.bak